BlueBrain/nexus-python-sdk/docs/doc.md

 - *returned*: A payload containing only the Nexus metadata for this updated file.

-## files: quote_plus
-Like quote(), but also replace ' ' with '+', as required for quoting HTML form values.
-Plus signs in the original string are escaped unless they are included in safe.
-It also does not have safe default to '/'.

 # identities
 ## identities: fetch
 Fetch the identities.